sfc-gh-zblackwood/DiSiR_app/README.md

 The app is hosted for free [here](https://share.streamlit.io/akurlovs/disir_app/main/disir_app.py), kudos to [Streamlit](https://streamlit.io/).
 Given that it's free, it is only able to accommodate small datasets for now.

 Please send your questions to Andre Kurlovs (a.kurlovs@gmail.com) if you have any questions or concerns.
-The app is based on the work by Milad Vahid (who wrote most of the code) and Andre Kurlovs (who helped with the code and produced the app) at [Sanofi US](https://www.sanofi.com).
+The app is based on the work by Milad Vahid (who wrote most of the code) and Andre Kurlovs (who helped with the code and produced the visualizations/app) at [Sanofi US](https://www.sanofi.com).